A small number of pregnant women carry the Sjogren's antibody, and their growing baby can develop a cardiac complication called CAVB.

 However, if "emergent" CAVB – the time of irregular rhythm when the fetal heart is transitioning from normal rhythm to CAVB – is detected – transplacental treatment can restore sinus rhythm.
 To date, surveillance for emergent CAVB has been with weekly fetal echocardiograms, but since emergent CAVB develops in 24 hours, this technique has rarely been successful.
 An important barrier to progress in this field is the lack of a surveillance method to detect emergent CAVB and prevent progression to irreversible CAVB.
 Continuous fetal monitoring from 18 to 25 weeks would be the true "gold standard" to detect this fleeting period of emergent CAVB, but this is unrealistic.

-Study authors proposed pregnant anti-SSA positive mothers use a commercially available Doppler fetal heart rate monitor* two times per day to detect the irregular rhythm of emergent CAVB (“home monitoring”).
-All mothers will also undergo standard of care fetal echo surveillance (“office monitoring”) and the two monitoring methods will be compared in the successful detection of emergent CAVB.
-The multicenter** international observational study, which is still ongoing, is led by Bettina Cuneo, MD, Director of Fetal Cardiology at the Colorado Fetal Care Center and Professor of Pediatrics and Obstetrics at the University of Colorado School of Medicine.
+Study authors proposed pregnant anti-SSA positive mothers use a commercially available Doppler fetal heart rate monitor* two times per day to detect the irregular rhythm of emergent CAVB ("home monitoring").
+All mothers will also undergo standard of care fetal echo surveillance ("office monitoring") and the two monitoring methods will be compared in the successful detection of emergent CAVB.
+The multicenter** international observational study, which is still ongoing, is led by Bettina Cuneo, MD, former Director of Fetal Cardiology at the Colorado Fetal Care Center and Professor of Pediatrics and Obstetrics at the University of Colorado School of Medicine.

-Pregnant anti-SSA positive mothers are recruited at 16-18 weeks of gestation and taught how to use the Doppler fetal heart rate monitor.
-The mothers are asked to monitor two times per day and to contact their provider if the rhythm is irregular or they cannot hear the baby’s heartbeat.
+Pregnant anti-SSA positive mothers are recruited at 16 to 18 weeks of gestation and taught how to use the Doppler fetal heart rate monitor.
+The mothers are asked to monitor two times per day and to contact their provider if the rhythm is irregular or they cannot hear the baby's heartbeat.
 They are seen every other week until 25 weeks of gestation, after which they continue with normal obstetrical care.
 Participants are also assessed for stress, anxiety and satisfaction with the monitoring.

 Decision tree for maternal home FHR Doppler monitoring